Judges

 Justine Hart

-Previous judges include Oscar-winning Aardman icon Nick Park and one of Britain’s leading actors, David Oyelowo, alongside BAFTA winner Gbemisola Ikumelo, HIS HOUSE producer Martin Gentles, Film4 Development Executive Amy O'Hara and Script Factory co-founder Charlotte Bogard Macleod.
-Other previous judges have included Francis Annan, David Gyasi, Paula Gooder, Stuart Hazeldine, Martin Kiszko, Rob McLellan, Linda Marric, Jolyon Mitchell, Toby Jones, Ray Panthaki, Debs Paterson, Nev Pierce, Alison Sterling, David Suchet and Toyah Willcox.
+Other previous judges include Oscar-winning Aardman icon Nick Park and one of Britain’s leading actors, David Oyelowo, alongside BAFTA winner Gbemisola Ikumelo, HIS HOUSE producer Martin Gentles, Film4 Development Executive Amy O'Hara and Script Factory co-founder Charlotte Bogard Macleod.
+The Panel has also included Francis Annan, David Gyasi, Paula Gooder, Stuart Hazeldine, Martin Kiszko, Rob McLellan, Linda Marric, Jolyon Mitchell, Toby Jones, Ray Panthaki, Debs Paterson, Nev Pierce, Alison Sterling, David Suchet and Toyah Willcox.

 Prior to the Final itself there are two stages of selection.
 The pitches showcased on this site ‘In Consideration’ are chosen by the Pitch team, handpicked film professionals and theologians.